atextor/OGIT-wiki/Using-the-Ontology.md

 ]
 ```

-From the result we pick *ogit/_id*. (in case of *ogit/Person* objects this will be identidal to *ogit/email* but that's not true for other entity types).
+From the result we pick *ogit/_id*. (in case of *ogit/Person* objects this will be identical to *ogit/email* but that's not true for other entity types).

 Then we use that ID as starting point for the secondary query: